To establish a defamation claim in California, you must prove four facts:

 - with knowledge that it was false (in other words, intentionally lied) or

-California law also requires that “limited-purpose” public figures prove malice in order to prevail in a defamation claim.
+California law also requires that “limited-purpose” public figures prove malice in order to prevail in a defamation claim.12 A limited-purpose public figure is someone who voluntarily injects themselves or is drawn into a particular public controversy.13

 The First Amendment to the United States Constitution protects the right of free speech.
 However, this right is not absolute.